 According to Ashley Eckstein, she was asked to use an Icelandic accent for the voice of Ahsoka Tano in Star Wars: The Clone Wars, but when she came in with a practiced Icelandic accent, it apparently wasn't what they expected.
 The voice she ended up getting told to do in the show is based on the tones in her real voice during the audition when she got frustrated that she couldn't figure out what accent they wanted.

 In The Brak Show, Dad was originally intended to be around the same height of the rest of the main cast.
 A mistake in scale was made while compositing a scene, and the new, comically small version of the character was deemed funny enough that they stuck with that design.

 Home Movies is so improvised, you can hear the actors stuttering and trying to come up with a new line.
 The show's creators have noted that some fans were upset to find that the show was even loosely scripted—having plot points outlined, but leaving most dialogue to the actors.

 Nick Bakay and Richard Steven Horvitz, respectively the voice actors for Norbert and Daggett on The Angry Beavers, improvised a lot of their dialogue as well.

 In the first episode of The Flintstones the script originally called for Fred to yell "Yahoo!" but Alan Reed thought that was too bland and asked if he could come up with something better.
-This is how he came up with the Catch Phrase "Yabba-dabba-doo!", as a play on the popular slogan "A little dab'll do ya."
+This is how he came up with the Catch-Phrase "Yabba-dabba-doo!", as a play on the popular slogan "A little dab'll do ya."